SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/index.md

 You can create a selection that contains

-* a list of all follow-ups for the same customer last year, e.g. if they are considering signing a framework agreement with your company
+* A list of all follow-ups for the same customer last year, for example, if they are considering signing a framework agreement with your company
-* all follow-ups of a specific status or for a specific customer
+* All follow-ups of a specific status or for a specific customer

 ### Products